Monthly vs Annual SaaS Subscriptions

 See below for more details on how to choose the best subscription model for your business.

-Why Choose an Annual Subscription?
+Why Choose an Annual SaaS Subscription?

-The benefits of annual subscriptions for SaaS vendors is clear for the reasons mentioned above.
+The benefits of annual subscriptions for SaaS vendors are clear for the reasons mentioned above.
 But annual subscriptions also provide benefits to SaaS users.
 What types of benefits?
 Here’s a look at 5 reasons you should consider an annual subscription vs. a monthly subscription.

 The No. 1 reason to opt for an annual subscription is pricing.
 Almost all SaaS tools will provide a significant discount if you pay for an annual plan rather than paying month-by-month.
 If a SaaS tool doesn't offer a discount for annual pricing at first, the discount can almost always be negotiated.

 You have to pay a lump sum upfront, which can be difficult when purchasing an enterprise-level SaaS plan that charges a steep price.
 It can also be hard for startups that are fighting revenue challenges.
 But, for companies with healthy cash flow, the discount available when choosing an annual subscription makes the initial lump sum worth the investment.